kubedb/docs/docs/guides/elasticsearch/quickstart/overview/elasticsearch/index.md

 persistentvolumeclaim/data-es-quickstart-2   Bound    pvc-9f9c6eaf-1ba6-4167-a37d-86eaf1f7e103   1Gi        RWO            standard       5m8s
 ```

 - `StatefulSet` - a StatefulSet named after the Elasticsearch instance.
-In topology mode, the operator creates 3 statefulSets with name `{Elasticsearch-Name}-{Sufix}`.
+In topology mode, the operator creates 3 petSets with name `{Elasticsearch-Name}-{Sufix}`.
 - `Services` -  3 services are generated for each Elasticsearch database.
   - `{Elasticsearch-Name}` - the client service which is used to connect to the database.
 It points to the `ingest` nodes.
   - `{Elasticsearch-Name}-master` - the master service which is used to connect to the master nodes.
 It is a headless service.